 The property would continue to be served by the Montecito Water District for domestic water, a private well near the Padaro Lane entrance for irrigation of landscaping and restoration plantings, private septic systems (or, if available, connection to public sewer lines at Padaro Lane), and the Carpinteria-Summerland Fire Protection District.
-Access to both resultant parcels proposed Parcel B would be taken from an existing driveway at the northeast corner of proposed Parcel B. An easement to be located along the northern edge of Proposed Parcel B would provide access to Parcel A. Parcel A would also have frontage on Padaro Lane to allow access and utility connections to be taken directly from Padaro Lane.
+Access to proposed Parcel B would be taken from an existing driveway at the northeast corner of proposed Parcel B. Parcel A would also have frontage on Padaro Lane to allow access and utility connections to be taken directly from Padaro Lane.
 A drainage acceptance agreement is also proposed on Parcel B for the benefit of Parcel A.